luisedmundo354/luisedmundo354.github.io/index.md

 <section id="about" class="section-wrapper">
 ## About Me

 I’m **Luis Edmundo Brena Pantoja**, a Professional in Engineering Management based in Baltimore, MD.
 After a successful career in hospitality and retail, I’m now transitioning into the automation and consumer electronics industry.
-I bring a creative, organized, and solutions‐oriented approach with deep expertise in automation principles, manufacturing processes, and robotics.
+I bring a creative, organized, and solutions‑oriented approach with deep expertise in automation principles, manufacturing processes, and robotics.
 </section>

 <section id="skills" class="section-wrapper">